dalaing/behaviors-and-events/blog/drafts/echo.md

   mkNetwork networkDescription'
 ```

-Another option would be to give `pureNetworkDescription` a more abstract type:
+Another option would be to give `networkDescription'` a more abstract type:
 ```haskell
 networkDescription' :: MonadMoment m => InputIO -> m OutputIO
 ```